eliram9/bigbrainblog/README.md

 ### Acknowledgements 🍻

-This project based and inspired [GraphQL with React course](https://www.udemy.com/course/graphql-with-react-course/?couponCode=SKILLS4SALEA) by [Stephen Grider](https://github.com/stephengrider).
+This project is based on and inspired by [GraphQL with React course](https://www.udemy.com/course/graphql-with-react-course/?couponCode=SKILLS4SALEA) by [Stephen Grider](https://github.com/stephengrider).
-The project has been updated to use the latest technologies listed above.
+It has been updated to use the latest technologies listed above.